fastball-marty/Word-Counter/README.md

 * Python:
   * Visit the official Python website: <https://www.python.org/downloads/>
   * Choose the appropriate version for your operating system (Windows, macOS, or Linux).
+The version number of python shouldn't matter, but I am using 3.11.6
   * Follow the installation instructions provided on the website.
   * During installation, make sure to check the option to add Python to your system's PATH.
   * Verify the installation by opening a command prompt or terminal and typing python --version or python3 --version.
 You should see the installed Python version.